 PWC works hard to provide all of our customers with clean, safe, good-tasting water.
 We are also committed to conservation and environmentally sound practices when it comes to our water supply.
 The PWC Watershed Management Program helps protect watersheds (four lakes and a pond, including areas that are part of our drinking water supply) through sound land management practices, water quality monitoring, and educational outreach.
-What's more, we encourage our customers to conserve our precious, "nite" water supply by providing water-saving tips and incentive programs.
+What's more, we encourage our customers to conserve our precious, "finite" water supply by providing water-saving tips and incentive programs.
 Our Odd-Even schedule for outdoor watering with sprinklers conserves water and helps us be better prepared for drought conditions.
+For more information, including conservation tips and incentives, visit our website.
+Again, the complete 2018 Water Quality Report, including testing results, can be found on our website.